drwwoob/McDoner/docs/updates.md

 - restoring all features, including organizing old source files, cleaning up structure and logic
 - rendering window and imgui window in SDL and OpenGL
-- adding building path including bash and bat file
+- adding building path including CMake, bash and bat file
 - adding rendering order feature, preparing the ground for making it editable
 - optimizing texture loading logic, solving *that* old bug (at least it didn't crash for running over 5 mins)